EOCOnline/eoconline.github.io/content/english/resources/2022/eoc-website-sitemap.md

 > Have you considered these topics for inclusion into your Emergency Operations Center's website?
 Hopefully these can inspire some discussions about how to build your own website - for the public, your partners, and your staff and volunteers!

 This is quite an exhaustive listing of topics and pages that may or _may not_ reflect your community needs and messaging goals.
 Consider the ongoing upkeep effort - and readership's enthusiasm - before planning a vast site that may duplicate others in your region.
+Many topics might just require a sentence/paragraph to cover - not a page!
+Much of this may be covered by ongoing training and other standard departmental HR sessions, but it is worth having _some_ resource section that spells all these details out, whether on this website or another.

+The main categories are broken up by possible audiences.
+These different segments may be on different websites or -- by requiring logins to view (or even edit) non-public content -- all on one unified website.
+Your environment will dictate your options.

+If you have website technology that allows logging in a assigning roles easily, you can control who can see, or even edit, various pages or sections of your website.
+That requires creating & managing usernames and logins, requiring time & effort.

 ## Self-Assess, Before Plowing In